Low Countries

-The Low Countries (de Lage Landen; les Pays-Bas), historically also known as the Netherlands (de Nederlanden), is a historical and geographically coastal lowland region in Northwestern Europe forming the lower basin of the Rhine–Meuse–Scheldt delta and consisting today of the three modern "Benelux" countries: Belgium, Luxembourg, and the Netherlands (Nederland, which is singular).
+The Low Countries (Note: de Nederlanden or de Lage Landen; les Pays-Bas or les Plats-Pays; de Nederlannen or de Lege Lannen; d'Nidderlanden; die Niederlande), historically also known as the Netherlands.) is a historical and geographically coastal lowland region in Northwestern Europe forming the lower basin of the Rhine–Meuse–Scheldt delta and consisting today of the three modern "Benelux" countries: Belgium, the Netherlands, and Luxembourg.
 Also sometimes included are parts of France (such as Nord and Pas-de-Calais) and the German regions of East Frisia, Guelders and Cleves.
 Since the creation of the Holy Roman Empire, the region has been divided into numerous different entities.

 Historically, the regions without access to the sea linked themselves politically and economically to those with access to form various unions of ports and hinterland, stretching inland as far as parts of the German Rhineland.
 Not only physically-low-altitude areas but also some hilly or elevated regions are now therefore considered part of the Low Countries, including Luxembourg and southern Belgium.
 Within the European Union, the region's political grouping is still referred to as the Benelux (short for Belgium-Netherlands-Luxembourg).

 During the Roman Empire, the region contained a militarised frontier and contact point with the Germanic tribes.
 The Low Countries were the scene of the early independent trading centres that marked the reawakening of Europe in the 12th century.
 In that period, they rivalled northern Italy as one of the most densely populated regions of Western Europe.
 Guilds and councils governed most of the cities along with a figurehead ruler; interaction with their ruler was regulated by a strict set of rules describing what the latter could and could not expect.
 All of the regions depended mainly on trade, manufacturing and the encouragement of the free flow of goods and craftsmen.
 Dutch and French dialects were the main languages used in secular city life.